Brianna Nicole Austin is Transgender

-Her column was a combination of interviews, reviews, and commentary, taking her from transgender-related club shows to special events, and mainstream Broadway.
+Her column was a combination of interviews, reviews, and commentary, taking her from transgender-related club shows to special events and mainstream Broadway.

-She also wrote many cover articles for Transgender Community News, GIRL TALK, and did one-off reports for Lady Like Magazine.
+She also wrote many cover articles for Transgender Community News, and GIRL TALK, and did one-off reports for Lady Like Magazine.
 Many of her essays were re-published on sites like TG Guide, TG Crossroads, and other publications.